woomora/CORE-econ-macro/announcements.md

 #### Policy brief

-The policy brief is a PDF document with a maximum of **five** pages, excluding references.
+The policy brief is a PDF document with a maximum of **four** pages, excluding references.
 You can find some guidelines for the policy brief [here](https://writingcenter.unc.edu/tips-and-tools/policy-briefs/) and [here](https://www.idrc.ca/sites/default/files/idrcpolicybrieftoolkit.pdf).

-Send policy brief **the night before the presentation** to my email: guillermo.woo-mora [at] psemail.eu
+A first outline is due to **15/03**.
+Send the final policy brief **the night before the presentation** to my email: guillermo.woo-mora [at] psemail.eu

 - What I will evaluate?
   - A detailed and delimited policy question